shivannis/xandr-docs-public/xandr-docs/articles/monetize/working-with-publisher-ad-quality.md

 ---
 title: Working with Ad Quality
-description: The article explains how to manage Ad Quality, in a scenario where the sellers set rules for creative attributes (buyer, brand), size or user session ferquency. ms.date: 10/28/2023
+description: The article explains how to manage Ad Quality, in a scenario where the sellers set rules for creative attributes (buyer, brand), size or user session frequency. ms.date: 10/28/2023
 ---